DxNext/2016-Oct-L2/Linux/Module3-ThingsToConsider/capture-azure-vm.md

 	This command creates a generalized OS image, using the VHD name prefix you specify for the VM disks.
 The image VHD files get created by default in the same storage account that the original VM used.
 (The VHDs for any new VMs you create from the image will be stored in the same account.)
 The **-t** option creates a local JSON file template you can use to create a new VM from the image.

->[AZURE.TIP] To find the location of an image, open the JSON file template.
+TIP: To find the location of an image, open the JSON file template.
 In the **storageProfile**, find the **uri** of the **image** located in the **system** container.
 For example, the uri of the OS disk image is similar to `https://xxxxxxxxxxxxxx.blob.core.windows.net/system/Microsoft.Compute/Images/vhds/<your-vhd-name-prefix>-osDisk.xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.vhd`.

 ## Deploy a new VM from the captured image
 Now use the image with a template to create a Linux VM.
 These steps show you how to use the Azure CLI and the JSON file template you created with the `azure vm capture` command to create the VM in a new virtual network.